Diane began her freelancing career in 2010. Her love of writing and interest in a variety of topics has led to some fun times along the way.

-I have drawn out my calendar for May, then added a To Do block, a Goals block and a Monthly Motto on the first page.
+I have drawn out my calendar for May and then added a to-do block, a goals block, and a monthly motto on the first page.
 The next pages dedicate one page per week, with enough space on each day to write down at least five tasks/appointments.

 As you can see in the photos, I have marked the days I work in red for easy reference.
-I'm always worrie about getting my weeksconfused, as I work at the library every second week.
+I'm always worried about getting my weeks confused, as I work at the library every second week.

 2. Making Lists

-The master list is one that is written to be utilized more than once, or even on an ongoing basis.
-A prime example is the menu for Christmas Dinner.
+The master list is one that is written to be utilized more than once or even on an ongoing basis.
+A prime example is a menu for Christmas Dinner.
 My sisters and I each have a copy, so whoever is doing the cooking knows what is to be made.